-These audited financial statements on pages 42 to 87 were approved by the Board of Directors and authorised for issue on 11 May 2016.
+These audited financial statements were approved by the Board of Directors and authorised for issue on 11 May 2016.
 They were signed on its behalf by:

 David Macfarlane Patrick Firth Chairman Director

 The accompanying notes form an integral part of the audited financial statements.